pardhu21/satata/docs/developer-guide/authentication.md

 ```

 ### Step 2: MFA Verification
-Complete the login by providing the MFA code to `/auth/mfa/verify`:
+Complete the login by providing the MFA code (TOTP or backup code) to `/auth/mfa/verify`:

 **Request:**
 ```http